Market Validation: How to Test if Customers Actually Have a Problem

+- Market Validation My favorite question to ask is usually the simplest one to verify.
+Ask a simple pain point question such as, “Do your feet hurt?”
 If the customer doesn’t start complaining for the next fifteen minutes, they don’t have a pain point.
 The length of time a person will complain uninterrupted is a pretty good proxy for the amount of pain they’re feeling.
+Aside from that, I don’t think there are any great one size fits all questions, but I would also tend to:

 • Ask how they solve the problem now